 About.

-ADRIA MARXIA (1991) is a Slovak artist and scholar in politics and history, focusing on socio-political art.
+ADRIA MARXIA (1991) is a Slovak artist and scholar working at the intersection of art, politics, and history, with a focus on socio-political art.

 Born and raised in Slovakia, she studied in the United Kingdom, earning a postgraduate degree in International Relations from the London School of Economics and Political Science (LSE) and an undergraduate degree in Modern History and Politics from the University of Essex.
 Since graduating, she has been active in politics and diplomacy, working for the European Parliament, the European Commission, and the government of Slovakia.
-Disillusioned by the limited possibilities for enacting real societal change within high-level governmental institutions, she decided to combine her background in politics with her long-standing passion for creative work.
-She now channels her knowledge and experience from the political sphere into politically engaged art and activism.
+Disillusioned by the limited capacity of high-level institutions to produce meaningful societal change, she decided to combine her background in politics with her long-standing passion for creative work.

 Art Research Stays: